 Some horses are less willing to move forward than others.
 If your horse doesn't begin to walk, try nudging with your lower leg.
 If that doesn't work, urge the horse forward with your heels.

 Your hands should follow your horse's head as the neck naturally extends to move forward.
-Stop cuing as soon as the horse responds.
+Stop cueing as soon as the horse responds.
 You will find there is a slight rocking motion to the walk.
 Allow your body to relax and follow the movement of the horse.
-If your horse starts to fade, try cuing lightly before the horse has decelerated to a complete stop.
+If your horse starts to fade, try cueing lightly before the horse has decelerated to a complete stop.

-Head: Look forward in the direction you want to go.
+- Head: Look forward to the direction you want to go.
 Don't look down as that stiffens your spine.
 You want to remain relaxed and supple.

-Shoulders: Maintain good posture.
-Carry your shoulders evenly.
+- Shoulders and arms: Maintain good posture and carry your shoulders evenly.
 A crooked rider will influence the horse, making it harder for it to understand some of your commands.
 Your arms should be relaxed at your sides, with the elbows bent, so there is a straight line from your elbow to the bit in the horse’s mouth.

-Legs: Keep your lower leg quiet unless you are actively cuing the horse.
-Don't let your feet slide forward so that you are sitting 'chair seat,' or let your legs swing.
+- Legs: Keep your lower leg quiet unless you are actively cueing the horse.
+Don't let your feet slide forward so that you are sitting "chair seat," or let your legs swing.
 When you are looking downward, you shouldn't see your toes.
-Don't let your thighs, knees or feet turn outwards as this weakens your seat and makes cuing more difficult.
-Even at the walk, you should be working at keeping the proper position.
+Don't let your thighs, knees, or feet turn outwards as this weakens your seat and makes cueing more difficult.

 Refining Your Cues

-When you first begin riding you will feel awkward.
+When you first begin riding, you will feel awkward.
 You may feel unable to make all your body parts do all the things they are supposed to at the same time.
-You may be using muscles not familiar with the job you are asking and have difficulty remembering all you are supposed to do.
+It's also likely that your muscles will not be familiar with the job you are asking them to do.
 The key is to keep practicing so you develop the muscle memory needed.

-As you continue learning to ride your skills, strength and coordination will increase, making your cues almost imperceptible.
+As you continue learning to ride, your skills, strength, and coordination will increase, making your cues almost imperceptible.
 You may be anxious to go faster.
 But working at the walk allows you to increase your coordination, balance, and security, which will help you become a better rider overall.